-Richard Heinberg has written about the end
+Richard Heinberg has written about the end of growth, to which the modern world is addicted. |

 Honourable thoughts and intent, but after a more than a decade of talk, we are still talking and while that outcome is not personally Turnbull’s responsibility, it is about the tolerance, fairness, justice and frustrating procrastination attributable to democracy.